In memory of my eldest brother Chin

 A woman who lost her husband is called a widow.
 A man who lost his wife is called a widower.
 A child who lost his parents is called an orphan.
 But there is no word for a parent who lost their child because there is no word to describe the pain

-My parents were devastated and the handling of all refugee deaths were dealt with by the Hong Kong government at this time.
-So until this day I do not know if he was cremated, or buried.
+My parents were devastated.
+At the time, the handling of refugee deaths was managed by the Hong Kong government, so to this day I still do not know whether my brother was cremated or buried.

 London, United Kingdom

-I was about 7 or 8 when I first learnt about my brother Chin.
-I remember sitting on my mums bed when my mum told us we all had an older brother called Chin and that he got sick on the boat and passed away in Hong Kong.
-My mum told us that she had a photo of him but she refused to show us and told us shes kept it away safely.
+I was about 7 or 8 years old when I first learnt about my brother Chin.
+I remember sitting on my mum’s bed when she told us that we had an older brother called Chin, and that he became sick on the boat and passed away in Hong Kong.

-Ever since then, whenever I tried to bring it up she would shake the question off.
-I remember when we'd visit my parents friends/relatives houses and they would ask how Chin was not knowing what happened.
-This was due to everyone arriving in Hong Kong and London at different times.
+After that, whenever I tried to bring it up, she would brush the question off.
+I also remember visiting family friends and relatives, and they would sometimes ask how Chin was, not knowing what had happened.
+This was because everyone had arrived in Hong Kong and later in London at different times.

-We never spoke about brother Chin until December 2020 when we were arranging my fathers funeral, the Taoist priest needed all of our names to be written down for the ceremony.
-My mum sounded like she was still pained by talking about it, when she said to them that she had another son but due to an illness didn't make it to 1 years old.
-The priest replied that he only needed the names of living children and grandchildren.
+We never really spoke about my brother Chin again until December 2020, when we were arranging my father’s funeral.
+The Taoist priest needed all of our names to be written down for the ceremony.
+My mum still sounded pained when she spoke about him.
+She told the priest that she had another son, but that he had passed away from illness before he turned one.
+The priest replied that he only needed the names of the living children and grandchildren.

 The first time seeing my brother Chin

 I became an orphan on 1st November 2021.
-The pain I went through and still going through 4 months later doesn't get any better.
-I cannot imagine the pain my parents went through after losing my brother as I can barely endure the pain of losing my parents.
+The pain I went through - and am still going through months later - does not get any easier.
+I cannot imagine the pain my parents must have felt after losing my brother, when I can barely endure the pain of losing them.

-I asked my older sister what age she thought the baby looked and she said about 6 months.
-So maybe this was the photo of our brother?
+I asked my older sister how old she thought the baby looked, and she said around six months.
+So I started to wonder… could this be the only photo of our brother?

-I sent the photo to my cousins and asked them to ask my uncle and aunt.
-My aunt said she is 99% sure its my brother Chin and dad.
-She said she heard my uncle tell her that when he came to the UK, he brought with him this photo for my parents as a keepsake.
-But my aunt never saw the photo herself as she married my uncle years later in the UK.
+I sent the photo to my cousins and asked them to check with my uncle and aunt.
+My aunt said she was 99% sure it was my brother Chin and my dad.
+She had heard my uncle mention that when he came to the UK, he brought this photo with him from China as a keepsake for my parents.
+But she had never actually seen the photo herself, as she only married my uncle years later in the UK.

 My brother Chin Do. 杜益錢

-Death was always a taboo topic, especially if you lost a child; it is believed that parents should not hold a ceremony or mourn for their children which I find really sad.
+Death has always been a taboo subject, especially when it comes to losing a child.
+In some traditions, it is believed that parents should not hold a ceremony or openly mourn their children, which I find really sad.

-Since losing both my parents I have thought about afterlife so much more and about my brother Chin.
+Since losing both of my parents, I have found myself thinking about the afterlife much more - and about my brother Chin.

 ~Dedicated to my brother Chin